 If you’d like a complimentary 10-minute phone call to see if we are a good fit, please click here to complete the Contact Form.

-Benita A. Esposito, MA is a Licensed Professional Counselor with a private practice in Blairsville and Atlanta, Georgia.
+Benita A. Esposito, MA is a Licensed Professional Counselor with a private practice in Georgia.
 She is also a Licensed Clinical Mental Health Counselor in North Carolina, and she offers life coaching and spiritual counseling around the globe.
 She counsels adults who experience anxiety, stress, trauma, PTSD and grief.
 Specializations include highly sensitive people and couples counseling.